Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Upper Ferntree Gully has 15 active public transport stops, all of which are bus stops.
-These stops are served by 13 different routes that collectively facilitate 3,247 weekly passenger trips.
-The accessibility of these stops is rated as good, with residents typically located 319 meters from the nearest stop.
-The majority of residents in this primarily residential area commute outward using their cars, which remains the dominant mode of transport at 90%.
-Five percent of residents use trains for commuting.
-On average, there are 1.6 vehicles per dwelling in Upper Ferntree Gully, which is higher than the regional average.
+Upper Ferntree Gully has 15 operational public transport stops, all of which are bus services.
+These stops are served by 13 different routes, collectively facilitating 3,247 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located approximately 319 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transport at 90%, while trains account for 5% of commutes.
+Vehicle ownership averages 1.6 per dwelling, which is higher than the regional average.

-According to the 2021 Census, a high percentage of residents, specifically 30.3%, work from home, which may be reflective of COVID-19 conditions.
-The service frequency across all routes averages 463 trips per day, equating to approximately 216 weekly trips per individual stop.
+According to the 2021 Census, a significant portion, 30.3%, of residents work from home, possibly due to COVID-19 conditions.
+The service frequency averages 463 trips per day across all routes, equating to approximately 216 weekly trips per individual stop.

 Frequently Asked Questions - Transport